(843) 225-9985 officesc@ashbusters.net

 Don’t Just Listen to Us

-There are two institutions that are on the forefront of consumer safety; The National Fire Protection Association & the Chimney Safety Institute of America.
-Both of these organizations have stated that cracks, gaps and other damage to the flue liner should result in removal and replacement or relining of the flue for safety and structure reasons.
+There are two institutions that are on the forefront of consumer safety – the National Fire Protection Association (NFPA) and the Chimney Safety Institute of America (CSIA).
+Both of these organizations have stated that cracks, gaps, and other damage to the flue liner should result in removal and replacement or relining of the flue for safety and structure reasons.

 The NFPA deals with fire safety issues having to do with chimneys and other problems that could lead to a fire.
 The CSIA deals with certifying and educating individuals for chimney and dryer vent safety.
 All of our chimney technicians hold certifications from both institutions and can change out or repair chimney liners of all types.